German economic crisis (2022–present): Consequences

+Energy-intensive sectors such as steelmaking or the chemical industry were particularly hard-hit, with major players like BASF SE, Lanxess AG,ThyssenKrupp AG, and Salzgitter AG significantly reducing their workforce.
+Within Germany's automotive sector, major companies like Volkswagen AG, Continental AG, ZF Friedrichshafen AG, and Robert Bosch GmbH announced plant closures and job cuts.
+Tire manufacturers Michelin and Goodyear planned to close several German plants.
+The renewable energy sector, particularly solar panel and battery manufacturers, struggled to compete with Chinese rivals, leading to job cuts and potential relocations.
 Economic downturn trends were illustrated by the closure of a 124-year-old steel pipe factory in Düsseldorf, where 1,600 workers lost their jobs.
-The chemical sector was particularly hard-hit, with major players like BASF SE and Lanxess AG significantly reducing their workforce.
-In the automotive sector, major suppliers like Continental AG and Robert Bosch GmbH announced plant closures and job cuts.
-Tire manufacturers Michelin and Goodyear planned to close several German plants.
-The renewable energy sector, particularly solar panel manufacturers, struggled to compete with Chinese rivals, leading to job cuts and potential relocations.

 Employment

-In December 2023, "scores" of doctors closed their practices, and an estimated 5,000 to 8,000 more general practitioners were predicted to close in the next three years, with many striking due to worsening treatment and employment conditions.
-Reasons included the lack of new doctors to replace 80,000 doctors at or near retirement age, repetitive work, and expensive medical equipment.
-Several doctors issued complaints regarding comments made by the Health Minister of Germany Karl Lauterbach, who stated that doctors made over €146,000–230,000 in net salary, which they claimed was the case only for orthopedists and radiologists.
+While unemployment in Germany steadily rose over the last couple of years, it remains low by historical and regional standards.
+As of January 2026 the unemployment rate in Germany stands at 4.0%, well below the EU average of 5.8%.

 Political

 In 2021, the Social Democratic Party (SPD) led by Scholz achieved unexpected success in the federal election, with particularly strong results in the eastern state of Brandenburg.
 This success was attributed in part to promises of economic reforms, such as raising the minimum wage.

 By 2024, the political landscape had shifted dramatically.
 The Alternative für Deutschland (AfD), a right-wing populist party, gained significant traction in eastern Germany.
 In the regional elections of Saxony, Thuringia, and Brandenburg, the AfD emerged as a leading contender, with polls indicating a possibility of winning state elections for the first time.
+Despite gaining seats in all three elections they were unable to form government in any.
 Support for the ruling coalition was polled at only 34% in early 2024.
+In the 2025 German federal election the ruling coalition was defeated, and Friedrich Merz became chancellor, though the AfD emerged in second place, the CDU formed government with the SPD.
+Also of note the Free Democratic Party (FDP) which was part of the Scholz cabinet lost all seats.

 Concurrently, a new political force emerged: the Sahra Wagenknecht Alliance (BSW), self-described as "left-conservative" party that campaigned on platforms that included abandoning climate goals, halting military aid for Ukraine, and reducing immigration levels.
-The BSW's rise coincided with a decline in support for the more traditional Left party.
+The Sahra Wagenknecht Alliance won no seats in the 2025 federal election.

 Europe

-The German DAX index underperformed compared to other major eurozone indices, resulting in associated European companies such as MTU Aero Engines, Qiagen NV, and Siemens Energy, experiencing notable declines in their stock prices.
+The German DAX index for some years underperformed compared to other major eurozone indices, resulting in associated European companies such as MTU Aero Engines, Qiagen NV, and Siemens Energy, experiencing notable declines in their stock prices.
+However in 2025 the DAX outperformed all major European stock indices.